 Still, technical analysis is a subjective field, and each person may present a completely different method for drawing trend lines.
 Thus, it may be worth combining multiple TA techniques, as well as fundamental analysis to reduce risks.

-Although trend lines can technically connect any two points in a chart.
-But most chartists agree that using three points or more is what makes a trend line valid.
+Technically, trend lines can connect any two points in a chart.
+But, most chartists agree that using three points or more is what makes a trend line valid.
 In some cases, the first two points can be used to define a trend in potential, and the third point (extended in the future) can be used to test its validity.

 So, when the price touches the trend line three or more times without breaching it, the trend can be considered valid.
 Testing the trend line multiple times suggests that the trend is not a mere coincidence caused by price fluctuations.

 In addition to choosing enough points to create a valid trend line, it’s important to consider proper settings when drawing them.
 Among the most important chart settings is the scale settings.

 In financial charts, the scale relates to the manner in which the change in price is displayed.
 The two most popular scales are arithmetic and semi-logarithmic (semi-log).
 On an arithmetic chart, change is expressed evenly as the price moves up or down the Y-axis.
 Semi-log charts express variations in terms of percentage.

 For example, a price change from $5 to $10 would cover the same distance on an arithmetic chart as one from $120 to $125.
 On a semi-log chart, however, the 100% gain ($5 to $10) would occupy a much larger portion of the chart, as opposed to the 4% increase of the $120 to $125 move.

 It’s important to consider the scale settings when drawing trend lines.
 Each type of chart may result in different highs and lows and, thus, slightly different trend lines.